vlsi/optimalopen/README.md

 ## Features

-- **High Load Factor**: Could/should work with a load factor up to 0.95, having good memory utilization.
+- **High Load Factor**: Could/should work with a load factor up to >0.9, having good memory utilization.
 - **Lazy Deletion**: Employs tombstones for deletions, with periodic cleanup when tombstones exceed a defined threshold.
-- **Performance**: Demonstrates competitive performance compared to Java's standard `HashMap`.
+- **Performance**: Demonstrates competitive performance compared to Java's standard `HashMap`, slightly worse in the JMH benchmark.

 ## Status and warning